23 May , 2025

 HomeNeighborhoods & AreasGamla StanThe Museum of Medieval Stockholm

-Sunday 5 November 2023 is the last chance to visit the Museum of Medieval Stockholm under the Norrbro bridge on the island of Helgeandsholmen.
-Then everything will be packed away until it’s time to move into new premises in Börshuset on Stortorget, the main square in the Old Town.
-The Medieval Museum will keep on running activities in the form of city walks, guided tours of historical areas in the Old Town, digital tours, lectures, and school visits.
-Additionally, the museum may occasionally host exhibitions in other locations.
+Sunday 5 November 2023 was the last opportunity to visit the Museum of Medieval Stockholm under the Norrbro bridge on the island of Helgeandsholmen.
+After that date, the museum’s collections were packed away in preparation for the move to its future home in Börshuset on Stortorget, the main square in the Old Town.
+While the physical museum is closed, activities continue in the form of city walks, guided tours of historical areas in the Old Town, digital tours, lectures, and school visits.
+The museum may also occasionally host exhibitions in other locations.

 The Museum of Medieval Stockholm, also known as Stockholms medeltidsmuseum in Swedish, is in Stockholm, Sweden.
 It is a museum that showcases the city’s medieval history.
 The museum stands on the site of the old Stockholm city walls, near the Riddarholm Church and the Royal Palace.